SyrexDev/AddonAPI/README.md

 # AddonAPI
-Programming interface and template help for developers
+Programming interface and template help for syrex addon developers